-The list of core assurances is in our updated quality framework for adults and older people.
+The list of core assurances is in our updated quality frameworks.
 We have devised a template, which includes a worked example, as part of this tool to help you check that you are meeting all of these core assurances and are able to evidence this.